harveydgb/full-stack-nn/interpolator/backend/README.md

 # pydis_nn

 A lightweight Python package for training and using neural networks to interpolate 5-dimensional numerical datasets.
-Built with TensorFlow/Keras and optimized for fast training and inference. **Note**: TensorFlow is configured to use CPU-only mode for consistent performance across different hardware configurations.
+Built with TensorFlow/Keras (CPU only) and optimized for fast training and inference.

 ## Features